Meson dynamics from locally exciting a particle-conserving $Z_2$ lattice gauge theory: Effect of the initial state's energy on meson dynamics

 This can be understood from the nature of the eigenstate solutions of the Hamiltonian in Eq.~\ref{hamiltonian2} that we saw in Sec~\ref{sec:twoparticle} in the large $h/J$ limit.
 The eigenenergy given by $E_{n,k} = 2h n$ is independent of the center-of-mass momentum $k$.
 For large $h/J$, each eigenfunction corresponding to $E_{n,k}$ is sharply peaked around the relative coordinate value of $r=n$, denoting an $r=n$ meson.
 Therefore even though the Hamiltonian has contributions from both the hopping term (kinetic energy) and meson confinement terms (electric field energy), the eigenenergies only depend on the length of the meson excitation.
 This property persists even for cases where $h/J < 1$.
 We have numerically checked that the eigenenergies of the Hamiltonian in Eq.~\ref{wannierstark} are quantized in the bulk of the spectrum (where states with $r \gg 1$ contribute more) for $h/J$ as low as $0.1$.
 The quantization gets destroyed for small $h/J$ as we near the bottom of the spectrum where $r \sim 1$ states contribute significantly.
 However, a higher initial energy can place the system closer to the bulk of the spectrum for small $h/J$, somewhat counteracting this lack of quantization.

 The speed of the propagating mesons is strongly affected by their size at a fixed confining field, $h/J$.
 We show the particle density evolution as a function of time for different initial energies and correspondingly different average meson sizes in Fig.~\ref{fig:densityenergy}.
 We can clearly see that as the average meson size increases, the particle density spread becomes narrower, indicating that longer mesons are propagating at slower speeds.
 In Fig.~\ref{fig:speedvssize}, we plot the speed of the propagating meson excitations as a function of their size, $r'_{\text{avg}}$, at $h=1.1J$ and $h=0.3 J$ by changing the initial state energy as discussed above.
 The speed is calculated by finding the slope, $v = dc_s/d(Jt)$ at long times from the $c_s$ vs $Jt$ graph (example shown in Fig.~\ref{fig:dynamics}(b)).
 We find that meson size and speed are inversely related in both strong confinement ($h > J$) and weak confinement ($h < J$) cases.
 Longer mesons propagate more slowly.
 Thus a detector placed far away from the center would detect smaller mesons first and would have to wait for a longer time to detect larger mesons.
 This dependence of meson speed on meson size is due to the kinetic constraints arising from the linear confining potential.
-Following arguments similar to those in ~\cite{fractonconfinement,scattering2} we show how linear confinement leads to faster speeds for shorter mesons in the $h/J \gg 1$ limit.
-Furthermore we argue how this phenomenology remains valid in our scenario even when $h < J$.
+This phenomena is known to be nonperturbative in the ratio $h/J$~\cite{bessel}.
+Following arguments similar to those in~\cite{fractonconfinement,scattering2} we show how linear confinement leads to faster speeds for shorter mesons in the $h/J \gg 1$ limit.
+Furthermore we use a matrix element based approach to quantitatively show how this phenomenology is manifest in the dynamics when $h < J$.

 We first show how an $r=1$ meson would move faster than an $r=2$ meson and so on for longer mesons when $h > J$.
 Consider an $r=1$ meson at some large value of $h/J$.
 The entire meson can hop to its right only by a second order hopping process as shown in Fig.~\ref{fig:hopping}(a).
 This process changes its center-of-mass position by 1 but leaves the relative coordinate unchanged.
 By second order perturbation theory, the matrix element for this process is given by $-J^2/2h$.
 As the confining field $h/J$ increases, the $r=1$ mesons propagate slower.